nncl/nncl/README.md

 ## Interests
 - 🛹 I'm a skateboarder who loves carving up the streets.
 - 🥁 Drumming is another hobby that keeps me in rhythm.
-- 🇫🇷 Currently, I'm on a journey to learn the beautiful French language.
+- 🇫🇷 Currently, I'm on a journey to learn the beautiful language that French is.

 ## Get in Touch
 Feel free to reach out if you have any questions or just want to connect.
 I'm always open to chat and collaborate! 😊